Tenth Annual Competition

-On Saturday, May 28th 2016, high school students from across Canada will come to McMaster University to compete for the CIHR Canadian National Brain Bee championship.
-They will meet to engage in challenging events, testing their knowledge of neuroscience and their skills at patient diagnosis and neuroanatomy.
+On Saturday, May 27, 2017, high school students from across Canada will come to McMaster University to compete for the CIHR Canadian National Brain Bee championship.
+They will engage in challenging events, testing their knowledge of neuroscience and their skills at patient diagnosis and neuroanatomy.

 The national competitors are the top students in their region – champions who have already won their local brain bee competitions.
-Local competitions are held coast to coast: Victoria, Vancouver, Edmonton, Calgary, Saskatchewan, Winnipeg, London, Waterloo, Guelph, Hamilton, Toronto, Kingston, Ottawa, Montreal, and Newfoundland.
-These students are well on their way to becoming the next generation of neuroscientists!
+Local competitions are held coast to coast: Victoria, Vancouver, Edmonton, Calgary, Saskatoon, Winnipeg, London, Waterloo, Guelph, Hamilton, Toronto, Kingston, Ottawa, Montreal, Halifax, and Newfoundland Brain Bees.
+These students are the next generation of neuroscientists!

 Our 1st, 2nd, and 3rd place national winners will receive trophies and cash prizes ($1500 for 1st place, $1000 for 2nd place, and $500 for 3rd place).
-Our 2016 champion will take home a beautiful travelling trophy to display at their high school for one year, and will be given the opportunity to work in a neuroscience laboratory.
+Our 2017 champion will be honoured on a beautiful perpetual trophy which will be put on display at their high school for one year.
+Our 2017 champion will be given the opportunity to work in a neuroscience laboratory.
+Our 2017 champion will travel to Washington DC, to represent Canada at the International Brain Bee World Championship (IBBWC).
+More details coming soon.

-Good luck to everyone in their local competitions!
+Best of luck to everyone competing in their local competitions across Canada!
 If you are a student interested in the brain bee competition in your local area, look for contact information under Local Brain Bees, organized by city name.

 Like our page on Facebook: https://www.facebook.com/CanadianNationalBrainBee.